Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    **Important:** To ensure that the CSM release plus any patches, workarounds, or hotfixes are included follow the instructions in [Update CSM Product Stream](../update_product_stream/index.md)

-   The cray-pre-install-toolkit ISO and other files are now available in the directory from the extracted CSM tar.
+   The `cray-pre-install-toolkit` ISO and other files are now available in the directory from the extracted CSM `tar`.
    The ISO will have a name similar to `cray-pre-install-toolkit-sle15sp2.x86_64-1.4.10-20210514183447-gc054094.iso`

-   This ISO file can be extracted from the CSM release tar file using the following command:
+   This ISO file can be extracted from the CSM release `tar` file using the following command:

    ```bash
    linux# tar --wildcards --no-anchored -xzvf <csm-release>.tar.gz 'cray-pre-install-toolkit-*.iso'
    ```

-   This release of CSM software, the cray-pre-install-toolkit ISO should be placed on a server which the PIT node will be able to contact using HTTP or HTTPS.
+   This release of CSM software, the `cray-pre-install-toolkit` ISO should be placed on a server which the PIT node will be able to contact using HTTP or HTTPS.

    **Note:** A shorter path name is better than a long path name on the webserver.

-      * The Cray Pre-Install Toolkit ISO is included in the CSM release tarball.
+      * The Cray Pre-Install Toolkit ISO is included in the CSM release `tar` file.
 It will have a long filename similar to `cray-pre-install-toolkit-sle15sp2.x86_64-1.4.10-20210514183447-gc054094.iso`, so pick a shorter name on the webserver.

 1. See the respective procedure below to attach an ISO.